foxitsoftware/PDFActionInspector/README.md

 # PDF Action Inspector

 A Model Context Protocol (MCP) server for extracting and analyzing JavaScript Actions from PDF files.
-PDF Actions can trigger malicious scripts when documents are opened or interacted with, making this tool valuable for security analysis.
+This tool provides structured access to PDF Actions data for security analysis and research purposes.

 ## Architecture